cmhl93/course-crib-sheet/git-a-developer-job.md

 ## CSS Architecture

-    File architecture
+  * File architecture

-      npm install postcss-import --save-dev
+  `npm install postcss-import --save-dev`

-      Ex: (on main css file)
+    * Ex: (on main css file)

-        @import "base/global.css";
+    `@import "base/global.css";`

-      Add dependency to project
+    * Add dependency to project

-        @import "normalize.css";
+    `@import "normalize.css";`

-     What is BEM?
+  * What is BEM?
-      Popular abstract way of thinking about our interface -B - block (independent, reusuable part of our design) -E - element (belongs to a block.
-It cannot be used outside of the block that it belongs to) -M - modifer (can be used on a block or an element to indicate a change to the default state of an object)
+    * Popular abstract way of thinking about our interface
+      * B - block (independent, reusuable part of our design)
+      * E - element (belongs to a block.
+It cannot be used outside of the block that it belongs to)
+      * M - modifer (can be used on a block or an element to indicate a change to the default state of an object)
-        Ex: toggle classes
+        * toggle classes
-        Ex: Button share class "btn", modifier class added to differentiate buttons
+        * Button share class "btn", modifier class added to differentiate buttons

-    Overview
+    * Overview
-      -CSS selectors should target elements directly with classes, instead of relying on type selectors, descendent selectors, and the cascade.
+      * SS selectors should target elements directly with classes, instead of relying on type selectors, descendent selectors, and the cascade.
-      -Because we are limiting cascade we are free to move blocks around and reuse them throughout the page -Blocks can be nested inside other blocks.
+      * Because we are limiting cascade we are free to move blocks around and reuse them throughout the page
+      * Blocks can be nested inside other blocks.
-      -Identify patterns and then create single-responsibility blocks.
+      * Identify patterns and then create single-responsibility blocks.

-      There is no reason to code a pattern more than once
+      * There is no reason to code a pattern more than once

-      Makes a relationship between our HTML and CSS clear.
+      * Makes a relationship between our HTML and CSS clear.
-        Ex:
+        * Ex:
+          ```
           class = "large-hero__subtitle"
           block - large-hero
           subtitle - element
+          ```

-      Nested CSS:
+      * Nested CSS:
-        &__<element name>{}
+        `&__<element name>{}`
-      Complete Two Blocks:
+      * Complete Two Blocks:
-        -rem - relative to the root of the page (html element) usually 16px
+        * -rem - relative to the root of the page (html element) usually 16px

-        Add modifier:
+        * Add modifier:
-          Ex: class = "btn--large"
+          * Ex: class = "btn--large"

 ## Gulp Timeout